 Negative trends related to dispersed camping received one of only two "F" grades on the Rec Report Card.
-The All Lands Camping Plan strategies are designed to turn this around by creating clean, high-quality camping opportunities for years to come.
+The Sustainably Manage Camping strategies are designed to turn this around by creating clean, high-quality camping opportunities for years to come.
 Results are measured by Chaffee Rec Adopters using the Campsite Collector App and summarized in the annual report.

-Community Concentration Zones (CCZs)
+Create Community Concentration Zones (CCZs)

-Recreation near towns and the Arkansas River offers some of the best outdoor experiences, according to the survey.
-The Rec Plan invests in this by focusing new development in community concentration zones around populated areas to support continued favorable experiences.
-This includes easier pedestrian access and new connections to .make the popular trail systems even better.
+Recreation near towns and the Arkansas River offer some of the best outdoor experiences, according to the survey.
+The Rec Plan invests in this by focusing the community's limited resources for new development and infrastructure in concentration zones around populated areas to support continued favorable experiences for diverse user types.
+This includes easier pedestrian access and new connections to make the popular trail systems even better.
+The zones do not intend to instruct use but focus planning and fundraising capability toward improving experiences where people said they most enjoy them.
+CCZs also support local businesses and provide experiences for all ability levels.
+As the community and recreation use grow, the CCZs may be periodically re-evaluated.
+The plan recognizes infrastructure development is needed outside the CCZs to address documented and critical needs such as trailhead restrooms and better signage.